-Weekly discussion of news articles (2 points each, 26 total points): Each student will write a one-page discussion of a current news article that relates to the topic of crisis management/communication.
-Each report should include a summary of the issue described in the article, 2 to 3 specific points about how the article relates to the class and what you learned.
+Weekly discussion of news articles (4 points each, 52 total points): Each student will write a one-page discussion of a current news article that relates to the topic of crisis management/communication.
+Each report must include:

+- a summary of the issue described in the article (1 point) - 2 to 3 specific points about how and why this crisis occurred and what the organization did to resolve it (2 points) - what you learned about crisis and/or risk management (1 point)

 Include a link to the story or correct references.
-At least seven of the articles must relate to a crisis outside the United States.
+At least half of the articles must relate to a crisis inside the United States and others must relate to a crisis outside the United States,.
 Due at noon in the dropbox each class day (except Thanksgiving, Nov.
-22).
+26).